jcmackin/BigDataHOL/ReadMe-BigDataHOL.md

 7. asdfas
 8. asdfasdf

-### Step 3: Download the lab files and

-### Step 4: Download script dependencies  in Visual Studio Code
+### Step 3: Download the lab files and script dependencies  in Visual Studio Code

 <a name="Exercise3"></a>
 ## Exercise 3: xxxxx